Flying With a Baby

 Booking the flight for your family

-You have to book the flight for your entire family regardless of the everyone's age.
+You have to book the flight for your entire family regardless of everyone's age.
 Make sure you check with your airline about the child's ticket.
 Here is a good rule of thumb:

 - Children over 2 years of age must have their own seat purchased